 You’ll also want to make sure you have accurately mapped and are in contact with all appropriate stakeholders, both with regards to planning and confirming coverage and in the event a release should occur.
 In addition to yourself as the owner/operator and policy holder, these stakeholders include the insurance broker, carrier claims and internal risk engineering managers, regulators, attorneys, consultants and contractors, and any impacted 3rd parties.
 Make sure to keep these communication channels open for the full life of the claim.

-Leverage your Premium
+Step Four: Leverage your Premium

 Because of their shared interest in avoiding losses and mitigating environmental impact, many insurers actually offer free or extremely low-cost resources to policyholders, including training, compliance resources, access to consultants, or other incident prevention support.
 This information doesn’t always make its way to the remediation manager, so make sure you have the conversation!
 Check with your risk manager or insurance broker, or contact your insurer directly to see what resources might be available and how they can support your efforts.